-If you have not received an email confirmation from Ministry of Education within 3 business days of sending request, contact Jennifer Halbert or Nancy Scott at email@example.com or call 250.387.1036
+If you have not received an email confirmation from Ministry of Education within 3 business days of sending request, contact the Adjudication Team at email@example.com or call 250.387.1036

 Current information on the Adjudication process for BC’s Provincial Assessments is available online or you can email EDUC.Adjudication@gov.bc.ca.

 More information on the current Provincial Assessments can be found on the Ministry of Education website.

 PRCVI sends out Assessment application reminders a few times per year and we strongly recommend that the district or independent school Teacher of Students with Visual Impairments be directly involved in the alternate format assessment or FSA request process for their students.
 We receive a few last-minute requests for each assessment session and sometimes it may be too late to send the necessary assessment for the scheduled date and time needed.